dippreneurlab/preneur_checkin/README.md

-# Auto Check-in System for Preneur Lab
+# Auto Check-in for Preneur Lab Guys

-Automatically checks in when your computer starts up!
-Follow the steps below to set up the system.
+Automatically checks in to office, when your computer starts up!

 ---